Locations and Services:

 Small electronic waste (E-Waste) can be dropped off at Residential Service Desks and at the entrance of the W.E.B.
 Du Bois Library in the receptacle labeled "Green Monstah".
-We recommend donating electronics first if they are still in good working condition.
+UMass IT runs the campus Cellular e-Cycle program for recycling cellular phones.

 Why recycle E-Waste?